Fine Gael: Decline and rebuilding

 The 1980s had proven fruitful electorally for Fine Gael, but the 1990s and early 2000s saw this momentum decline quickly.
-One of the first signs of this was the party's poor result in the 1990 Irish presidential election, in which their candidate Austin Currie only secured 17% of the initial vote.
-Although the party was able to form the government between 1994 and 1997 thanks to coalition partners the Labour Party and the Democratic Left, as well as legalise divorce in 1995 after a successful referendum, the party's share of TDs fell from 54 in 1997 to only 31 in the 2002 general election, its second-worst result ever at that point.
+One of the first signs of this was the party's poor result in the 1990 presidential election, in which their candidate Austin Currie obtained just 17% of the first preference vote.

+Fine Gael formed a government between 1994 and 1997 with the Labour Party and the Democratic Left.
+This government legalised divorce after a successful referendum in 1995.
+The party's share of TDs fell from 54 in 1997 to only 31 in the 2002 general election, its second-worst result ever at that point.
 It was at this point Enda Kenny took over leadership of the party and began the process of rebuilding it.
 At the 2007 general election Kenny was able to bring Fine Gael back to its 1997 levels with 51 TDs.

 Recovery

 The collapse of the Celtic Tiger resulted in the post-2008 Irish economic downturn, which threw Ireland not only into economic turmoil but also political upheaval.
 The 2011 Irish general election saw the governing Fianna Fáil collapse at the polls, while Fine Gael and the Labour Party returned with their best results ever.
 For the first time in its history, Fine Gael became the largest party in Dáil Eireann.
 Once more Fine Gael and Labour paired up to form a government, their tenure marked by the difficulty of trying to guide Ireland towards economic recovery.
-In 2013, a number of Fine Gael parliamentary party members, including Lucinda Creighton, were expelled from the party for defing the party whip on anti-abortion grounds to oppose the Protection of Life During Pregnancy Bill.
+In 2013, a number of Fine Gael parliamentary party members, including Lucinda Creighton, were expelled from the party for defying the party whip on anti-abortion grounds to oppose the Protection of Life During Pregnancy Bill.
 These members subsequently formed a political party called Renua.